kclandry/2600-Final-Markdown/Advanced Markdown.md

 ### Direct Mentions (@)

-In line with begin a version control system, Github offers a way to directly mention another user. by typing the "@" symbol, followed with the username of the individual or team, the subject will recieve a notification directing them to the location.
+In line with begin a version control system, Github offers a way to directly mention another user. by typing the "@" symbol, followed with the username of the individual or team, the subject will receive a notification directing them to the location.
 This is useful when working with groups on projects on Github.

 ---